roboes/strava-local-heatmap-tool/readme.md

 In essence, the process is as follows:
 1. Log in to [Strava](https://www.strava.com).
 2. Open the [Account Download and Deletion](https://www.strava.com/athlete/delete_your_account).
 Then press ```Request Your Archive``` button (Important: Don't press anything else on that page, particularly not the ```Request Account Deletion``` button).
 3. Wait until Strava notifies you that your archive is ready via email.
-Download the archive file and unzip it.
+Download the archive file and unzip it to ```Downloads/Strava``` folder (or alternatively set a different working directory in the [strava-local-heatmap-tool.py](strava-local-heatmap-tool.py) code).

 ### Python dependencies

 <code>python -m pip install numpy pandas pyjanitor geopy folium plotnine sweat</code>

-### Run the script

-Set working directory.

 ### Save map as a high definition .png file and print it on canvas